MaciukasM/VU-Simple-Blockchain/README.md

 ------------------------------------------------------
 ```
-This is one example of a mined block.
+This is one example of a mined block which was added to the blockchain.

 Here you can see:
 * The time it took to mine the block;